How to end password reuse on the web: Interfering with Password Reuse

-Still, to counter this risk for those not yet using a password manager and just in case the attacker finds \responder{}, we advocate that \responder{} form its set \similarPasswords{\accountId}{} to include \textit{honey passwords}~\cite{bojinov2010:kamouflage, juels2013:honeywords, erguler2016:flatness}.
-That is, when the password is set (or reset) at a website for account \accountId, a collection of \nmbrHoneyPasswords honey passwords should be chosen, as well, via a state-of-the-art method of doing so.
-Similar passwords should then be generated for each of the $\nmbrHoneyPasswords+1$ passwords (the real password and the honey passwords) using an identical algorithm, and the similar passwords for each should together be used to constitute \similarPasswords{\accountId}{}.
-In this way, even if the attacker learns the entire contents of \bloomFilterIndicesToSet{\responder{}} for a responder \responder{}, the set \bloomFilterIndicesToSet{\responder{}} will contain at least $\nmbrHoneyPasswords+1$ passwords that appear to be roughly equally likely.
-If any of the honey passwords are then used in an attempt to log into the account, the website can lock the account and force the user to reset her password after successfully authenticating via a fallback method.
-The primary cost of using honey passwords is a linear-in-\nmbrHoneyPasswords growth in the size of \similarPasswords{\accountId}{}, which linearly reduces the number of passwords similar to the real password that can be accommodated by the Bloom-filter size \bloomFilterSize (which is determined by the \requesterTerm).
-We will show in \secref{sec:optimization}, however, that this cost has little impact on preventing password reuse.
+In this way, even if the attacker learns the entire contents of \bloomFilterIndicesToSet{\responder{}} for a \responderTerm \responder{}, the set \bloomFilterIndicesToSet{\responder{}} will contain at least $\nmbrHoneyPasswords+1$ passwords that appear to be roughly equally likely.
+If any password in a honey-password cluster is then used in an attempt to log into the account, the website can lock the account and force the user to reset her password after authenticating via a fallback method.
+The main cost of using honey passwords is a linear-in-\nmbrHoneyPasswords growth in the size of \similarPasswords{\accountId}{}, which reduces the cluster size \clusterSize that can be accommodated by the Bloom-filter size \bloomFilterSize (which is determined by the \requesterTerm).
+We will show in \secref{sec:eval:optimization}, however, that this cost has little impact on interfering with password reuse.